 The bootstrapping handle can be of any transferable kernel object but the most reasonable case is that it points to one end of a channel so this initial channel can be used to send further handles into the new process.

 If a handle is valid, the kernel object it points to is guaranteed to be valid.
 This is ensured because kernel objects are ref-counted and each handle holds a reference to its kernel object.

 The opposite does not hold.
 When a handle is destroyed it does not mean its object is destroyed.
 There could be other handles pointing to the object or the kernel itself could be holding a reference to the kernel object.
 An example of this is a handle to a thread; the fact that the last handle to a thread is closed it does not mean that the thread has been terminated.

-When the last reference to a kernel object is released, the kernel object is either destroyed or the kernel marks the object for garbage collection; the object will be destroyed at a later time when the current set of pending operations on it are completed.
+When the last reference to a kernel object is released, the kernel object is either destroyed or the kernel marks the object for garbage collection; the object will be destroyed at a later time when the current set of pending operations on it is completed.

 When a handle is in-transit and the channel or socket it was written to is destroyed, the handle is closed.

 Debugging sessions (and debuggers) might have special syscalls to get access to handles.

 It is an error to pass to any syscall except for